CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

       >**Note**: This setting provides the Azure VM Insights functionality.
 VM Insights is an Azure Monitor solution that facilitates monitoring performance and health of both Azure VMs and on-premises computers running Windows or Linux.

 1. In the **Monitoring configuration** page, under4 **Data Collection rule**, select **Create New**, and in the name field type **AZ801vm0**.

 1. Under **Processes and dependencies**, select **Enable processes and dependencies (Map)**.

 1. Leave the name of the Azure subscription you are using in this lab.

 1. From the **Log Analytics workspaces** drop-down menu, select the Log Analytics Workspace that you created earlier.

 1. Select **Create**, then **Configure**.

-      >**Note**: This option enables monitoring and alerting capabilities using health model, which consists of a hierarchy of health monitors built using the metrics emitted by Azure Monitor for VMs.
-      This deployment may take some time.
+   >**Note**: This option enables monitoring and alerting capabilities using health model, which consists of a hierarchy of health monitors built using the metrics emitted by Azure Monitor for VMs.This deployment may take some time.
 Wait for the deployment to complete and return to the process Map before ending the lab.
 This will allow you to review the process Map data.

 ## Exercise 5: Evaluating monitoring services

-#### Task 1: Review Azure Monitor monitoring and alerting functionality
+### Task 1: Review Azure Monitor monitoring and alerting functionality

 1. On **SEA-SVR2**, in the Azure portal, browse to the **Monitor \| Insights** page, and under **Insights**, select **Virtual Machines**.
 On the **Monitor | Virtual Machines** page, select the **Performance** tab and you should see the **CPU/Memory** utilization and other categories.
 1. On the **Monitor | Alerts** page, select **+ Create**, then select **Alert rule**.